huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 Life can only be understood backwards, but it must be lived forwards.

-Explore, Discover, Try, Fail, Disappoint, Get lost, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
+Explore, Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
 You can't connect the dots looking forward; you can only connect them looking backwards.

 Leave your comfort zone.
 Take as much risk as you can afford.
 Step into the unknown.
 Sit with the discomfort.
 Remember, if you are not failing occasionally, you are probably being too conservative.